 Pittsburgh is well-known for its hilly terrain and unique landscape.
-Situated on the outskirts of the Appalachian Mountains and manipulated by an integral river system, this area is a one of a kind place to live, work and play.
-Houses are built into cliff sides, neighborhoods are connected by scales of sporadic staircases, and the roads are nothing short of an enigma.
-Certain streets such as Suffulk Ave., Canton Ave. and Ravine St. are notorious for their formidable presence and lasting impressions.
-Some people deliberately avoid such roads due to their sheer intimidation.
-There is however, a small population that deliberately seeks out these bizarre and unbefitting streets with the sole intention of riding to the top, on a bicycle!
+Situated on the outskirts of the Appalachian Mountains amidst a signature set of rivers, this area is a one of a kind place to live, work and play.
+Houses are built into cliff sides, neighborhoods are connected by endless staircases, and the roads are nothing short of an enigma.
+Certain streets such as Suffulk Ave., Canton Ave. and Eleanor St. would appear to make better ski slopes.
+Many people deliberately avoid driving on such roads simply because they are too steep.
+There is however, a small population that deliberately seeks out these unbefitting streets with one sole intention, riding to the top on a bike!

-Some of the streets included in the Dirty Dozen are so dramatic they are reminiscent staircases.
+Some of the streets included in the Dirty Dozen are so dramatic they are reminiscent of gigantic playground slides.
 Canton Ave. for example is one of the few remaining cobblestone roads in the race.
 At a maximum grade of 37% it is among the steepest streets in the world.
-Just walking up this street requires a climbing and stepping motion that causes one to breathe heavily.
-Imagine what it’s like on a bike!
+Just walking up this street requires a climbing and stepping motion that’ll cause you to breathe heavily; just imagine what it’s like on a bike!
 Reaching the top of each hill requires outstanding cardiovascular endurance, tremendous leg strength, technical riding skill and straight up guts.
-For some, the challenge of simply completing the ride in its entirety is not enough.
-Since its inception, the Dirty Dozen has evolved into a “race you to the top” competition.
+For some, the challenge of simply completing the ride in it’s entirety is not enough.
+Since inception, the Dirty Dozen has evolved into a “race you to the top” competition.
 Though a majority of the 50 total miles consist of casual biking and friendly conversation, riders put their game faces on and switch to attack mode once they reach the base of each hill.
-The most competitive riders make their way to the front of the pack and wait anxiously for a signal to initiate the climb.
+The most competitive riders make their way to the front of the pack and wait anxiously for a whistle signal to initiate the climb.
 Points are awarded to the top finishers of each hill and totals are calculated at the end of the race to determine an overall champion.
 A modest grand prize of $150 is awarded to the winner, but it seems that bragging rights are the most sought after accolade.

 As participation and notoriety have expanded, so have the ages and range of talent.
 Registration is open to anyone.
 “The youngest to finish was thirteen, and the oldest to finish was 65,” Chew recalls.
 In addition to standard road and mountain bikes, some people have tried rather unconventional methods to complete the Dirty Dozen.
 People have completed it with tandem bikes, single speeds and fixed gears.
 “One year we had a rider with a recumbent bike,” says Chew.
 “He made every hill but Canton Ave.
 He just couldn’t keep his front wheel on the ground and gave up after five tries.”
-The event is definitely eccentric and borderline maniacal, but it is also awe-inspiring and consequently appealing.
-“I don’t know of any other rides like this” indicates Chew.
+The event is definitely eccentric and borderline maniacal, but it is also awe-inspiring and consequently appealing to a select class of riders.
+“I don’t know of any other rides like this” says Chew.

 The Dirty Dozen Bike Race is one of a kind and so is Danny Chew.
-In addition to being icon of the Dirty Dozen, Chew is known for several other extraordinary accomplishments.
+In addition to being the icon of the Dirty Dozen, Chew is known for several other extraordinary accomplishments.
 He has completed the Race Across America (a nonstop, coast to coast bike race) eight times, winning it twice in 1996 and 1999.
-He is also on track to complete one million logged miles on a bike, a feat that has required a lifetime commitment to riding…a lot!
-Chew currently has a total of 712,000 miles logged.
-“The goal is to log 20,000 miles by the end of this calendar year.
+He is also on track to complete one million logged miles on a bike, a feat that has required a lifetime commitment to riding.
+As of October 2012 Chew had a total of 712,000 miles logged.
+“The goal is to log 20,000 miles by the end of the calendar year.
 I allow for myself to get slower and ride less as I get up into my 60s, so I still plan to get one million miles by at least age 70.”
 To accomplish this goal, Chew spends an absurd amount of time on his bike.
 “In the summertime I can average about 150 miles per day.
 In the winter time it’s much less.
 I probably only average 500 miles each week.”
-Chew is also known for spending time at the cycling track in Highland Park, accumulating miles.
+Only 500 miles per week… Chew is also known for spending time at the cycling track in Highland Park, accumulating miles.
 “I’ll do over 100 miles sometimes,” says Chew nonchalantly.
 “As long as I have my health I’d like to continue riding, I’d like to do at least 1.1 million miles, because that would allow of a ten percent error.”

 Call it obsessive, call it abnormal, call it what you will.
 For Danny Chew it’s all for love of the sport.
 He continues to build on an outstanding list of cycling accomplishments and recognitions, giving him a resume that is virtually untouchable.
 For his lasting legacy, Chew would like to be recognized as the “million mile man” who created the Dirty Dozen Bike Race, an event which he hopes will take place for many years to come.
 One thing is definite, as long as the Pittsburgh landscape remains the same, there will be plenty of challenging hills for ambitious cyclists to climb.